This is the North Eastern edge of Pluto where a series of expansion fractures have created a feature referred to as a spider.

 Central parts of the cells are not smooth but the sublimation process appears to be significantly subdued compared to the zones around the troughs.

 Sometimes the heat that makes the sublimation pits is strong enough such that the surface near the most aggressive pit formation becomes completely smoothed over.
-In other words, the fluid is so warm it can't even retain the shape of the sub cup.
+In other words, the fluid is so warm it can't even retain the shape of a sub cup.

 More or Less